 Does my child need a tutor?

 The SAT, ACT and GRE are three and a half hour long (the GRE a bit longer) exams that include math, reading comprehension, and writing.
 Students must make use of both outside knowledge and test strategies.
 These tests are challenging in their length and scope of material.
 When a student completes my prep program, they will be better prepared for the "big day", and will have grown into a more analytical reader, writer and math student with a college-level vocabulary.

 The public school English curriculum does not cover enough grammar for the writing section of neither the SAT nor the ACT.
-Some kind of supplemental help, whether it's a tutor, or just buying Erica Meltzer's grammar books, is necessary for most students.
+Some kind of supplemental help is necessary for most students.

 Is there a minimum of Test Prep sessions I must contract for?
 How long should my son/daughter prep.